liviucotfas/ase-web-and-cloud-applications-security/4 - MVCStore - Database.md

     }
     ```

-## Creating and Applying the Database Migration

-11. Run the following command
+12. Run the following command to update the database.
     ```
-    Add-Migration Initial
-    ```

-12. Run the following command
-    ```
     Update-Database
     ```

+# Deleting the database

-13. Whenever you want to delete the database, use the following query
+13. Whenever you want to delete the content of the database, you can use the following query.

-    ```
+    ```SQL
     /* Azure friendly */
     /* Drop all Foreign Key constraints */
     DECLARE @name VARCHAR(128)